-Once a year, bring your $7 and grab a delicious strawberry shortcake topped with ice cream on Monument Circle.
+Where is the Strawberry Festival in Indianapolis?
+Once a year, bring your $10 and grab a delicious strawberry shortcake topped with ice cream on Monument Circle.
 This summer rite of passage is a “must-do” every year!

-It’s estimated that over six tons of strawberries and 18,000 shortcakes will be served up on June 13th.
+It’s estimated that over three tons of strawberries and 10,000 shortcakes will be served up in 2023.
 Sound like a lot?
 Don’t bet on it being enough!
-The festival takes place from 9 a.m. – 4 p.m., or whenever supplies run out, and believe me, they will!
-Maybe even before 4pm.
-There will be live entertainment beginning at 10 a.m.
+The festival typically takes place from 9 am-4 pm, or whenever supplies run out, and believe me, they will run out!
+Maybe even before 4 pm.
 If you work downtown, you can enjoy stretching out on the grass in the sun or grab yours to go!
-Carry out orders are available beginning at 8:30 a.m. at the Cathedral Parish Hall.

-Downtown parking is always a puzzle and during popular festivals or on a weekday, it’s even more of a challenge.
-Consider public transportation!
-We typically can find street parking if we’re willing to circle around a while and walk a few blocks.
+Downtown parking is always a puzzle; during popular festivals or on a weekday, it’s even more of a challenge.
+Consider public transportation, like the Red Line!
+We typically can find street parking if we’re willing to circle around for a while and walk a few blocks.
 I bring our wagon and water bottles for the kids.
-This year I’m bringing a picnic blanket since my kids like to sit in the grass near the monument.
+This year, I’m bringing a picnic blanket since my kids like to sit on the grass near the monument.
 I’m also packing sunblock because I forgot it last year and that was a big mistake!

 Children are welcome and I know mine wouldn’t miss it!
 The portions are very big, my kids and I usually split two of the “Works” and that is plenty.
 I imagine that one of these years I’ll end up getting back in line for a 3rd serving if necessary, but maybe not.
-They also sell each of the items a la cart so if your child doesn’t want the cake/strawberries/whipped topping, you can just purchase the pieces they DO want for $2 each.
+They also sell each of the items a la carte so if your child doesn’t want the cake/strawberries/whipped topping, you can just purchase the pieces they DO want for a discount.

-The lines seem very long when you get there, but if you avoid lunch hours (11:30 a.m. – 1 p.m.) they lines will be a bit shorter and even when you are there during peak hours, the lines move very quickly.
-Keep in mind that there really isn’t any shelter from the sun, so plan accordingly with sunblock, hats and/or sunglasses.
+The lines seem very long when you get there, but if you avoid lunch hours (11:30 am-1 pm) the lines will be a bit shorter.
+Even when you are there during peak hours, the lines move very quickly.
+Keep in mind that there really isn’t any shelter from the sun, so plan accordingly with sunblock, hats, and sunglasses.
 You may need to walk a bit, so bring a stroller or wagon if necessary and wear walking shoes.
 Bring water.